 MITB Title Shots can be cashed in manually by the MITB holder or automatically by the system.

-For manual MITB cash-ins, the MITB holder needs to let Stone (or the GM) know either publicly or secretly if they intend to cash-in their MITB.
+For manual MITB cash-ins, the MITB holder needs to let Stone know either publicly or secretly if they intend to cash-in their MITB.
 Due to technical limitations it may not be possible to cash-in immediately as the game may not allow it.

 Cashed-In Title Shots